Part 2: The Marketing Tools You Think You Own—But Probably Don’t

 1. Use a business-owned email

 Tie all platforms to an email your business controls—not a personal Gmail or your developer’s inbox.
-Create a shared account like marketing@yourbiz.com or biznamemarketing@gmail.com if needed.
+Create a shared account like marketing@yourbiz.com.
+You can change the password after you are no longer working with that vendor.

 2. Track every tool and who owns it